X-TIME: An in-memory engine for accelerating machine learning on tabular data with CAMs: Conclusion

-In this work, we presented a novel architecture for accelerated tree-based machine learning inference with in-memory computing based on a novel increased precision analog non-volatile CAMs.
-Our approach maps decision trees to analog CAM ranges, which compute directly the matched results in parallel given an input feature vector.
-Leaf values are stored in a local SRAM and accumulated at core level when multiple trees are mapped in the same core.
+In this work, we presented a novel architecture for accelerated tree-based ML inference with in-memory computing based on a novel increased precision analog non-volatile CAMs.
+Analog CAMs enable novel applications of in-memory computing beyond matrix multiplies.
+Moreover, the required peripherals are significantly reduced compared to crossbar-based computing primitives.
+Our approach maps decision trees to analog CAM ranges, which directly compute the matched results in parallel, given an input feature vector.
+Leaf values are stored in a local SRAM and accumulated at the core level when multiple trees are mapped in the same core.
 Outside the core, an H-tree NoC connects 4096 cores and a co-processor in a single chip.
 An in-network computing structure accumulates leaf values as data flows to limit data movement.
 The on-chip network is re-configurable to map different models (regression, multi-class classification, etc) and inference techniques, such as input batching.
+An HW-aware training routine ensures to gets state of the art accuracy by leveraging quantization and optimizing the number of trees and maximum depth.
 Our results show significant improvement in latency -- by almost four orders of magnitude, compared with an NVIDIA V100 GPU, at a throughput up to $\sim120\times$ higher across a wide range of dataset types and model topologies.
+Further, the worst case scenario showed up to $150\times$ improvement in energy efficiency compared to GPUs with our approach.